-In 1999 they moved to Montrose, Colorado to open the Rusty Moose Bed and Breakfast.
-This was where the writing bug bit her.
-Yes, she’d always written – but only poems.
-In Montrose she tried her hand at submitting stories.
-Rejection came knocking, but she didn’t let it derail her love for the written word.
+- In 1999, we moved to Montrose, Colorado, and opened the Rusty Moose Bed and Breakfast.
+The writing bug bit me, and I tried my hand at submitting stories.
+Rejections came knocking, but I didn’t let them derail me.

-Janetta joined two writer’s groups and also joined Toastmasters.
-Her reasoning: When she became a world-renowned author she’d need to talk in front of people.
-After completing the first ten speeches, her husband said, “She could always talk.
+- The speaker part started when I joined Toastmasters International.
+The reason I joined this organization was for when I became a world-renowned author.
+I’d need to talk in front of people.
+And after completing the first ten speeches, Ray said to everyone within earshot, “She could always talk.
 Now she can speak.”

-Janetta loves to write, but knows in her heart of hearts that editing is her first love.
-Helping others to make their manuscript sing is her greatest joy.
+I love to write, but in my heart of hearts, editing is my first love.
+Helping others to make their manuscript sing is my greatest joy.